cmpsr2000/parley-plus/docs/latest/reference/parley-settings.md

 ## Dialogue Balloon Path

-This defines the path to the default Dialogue balloon that is used to render the dialogue when testing Dialogue Sequences.
+This defines the path to the default Dialogue balloon that is used to render the dialogue when testing and running Dialogue Sequences.

 Setting path: `parley/dialogue/dialogue_balloon_path`